What is Artificial Intelligence Algorithm?

 - Naive Bayes model is used for a very large data set.
 It is simple and outperforms highly sophisticated classification models also.

-- Naïve Bayes Classifier is based on Bayesian probability which is used for calculating posterior probability (processing new evidence and refine the hypothesis at each step).
+- Naïve Bayes Classifier is based on Bayesian probability used to calculate posterior probability (processing new evidence and refine the hypothesis at each step).
 In Naïve Bayes’ the probability with each independent variable is calculated and then with the Bayesian approach is used for predicting outcome.

 2. Random Forest

-- Random Forest is a version of Ensemble Learning and is used for regression problems though it can be used for classification problems also.
+- Random Forest is a version of Ensemble Learning and is used for regression problems though it can also be used for classification problems.

-- In Random Forest, we take a number of decision trees to predict output then we ensemble them with an ensemble algorithm which further will take count/average of output from all the decision trees and predict the final outcome.
+- In Random Forest, we take a number of decision trees to predict output.
+Then we ensemble them with an ensemble algorithm that will further take count/average of output from all the decision trees and predict the final outcome.

 3. K-Means Clustering